• Skip to primary navigation

 • 2 green onions (chopped)

-• 4 sprigs cilantro (chopped)
+• 4 sprigs cilantro (or parsley, chopped)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.